Chief Executive Officer (Interim)

-Rachel has responsibility for the College's efforts to gather, build and share the best possible evidence, and embed it in professional development for policing, working closely with police organisations and educational establishments.
+Rachel is the Interim Chief Executive Officer in addition to having responsibility for the College's efforts to gather, build and share the best possible evidence, and embed it in professional development for policing, working closely with police organisations and educational establishments.
 She is Executive lead for the What Works Centre for Crime Reduction.

 Rachel previously led knowledge and research teams in the National Policing Improvement Agency and the Home Office.
 She has published studies on issues ranging from neighbourhood policing and police leadership to handling racist incidents and race hate on the internet, recruitment and career progression of minority ethnic police officers, and flexible working practices.